davidblakneymoore/DBM.functions/README.md

 #### Overview

 This R package, which has no dependencies, contains a variety of functions for a variety of applications.
 Download it by running the line of code `devtools::install_github("davidblakneymoore/DBM.functions")`.
-For a much more detailed description of some of these functions, please read [the vignette](https://github.com/davidblakneymoore/DBM.functions/blob/main/vignettes/DBM.functions.Rmd).

 #### Functions